nicol3a/NBBottomSheet/README.md

 let bottomSheetController = NBBottomSheetController()
 ```

-To display a view controller in a bottom sheet, add the following code where you want the bottom sheet to display, passing the view controller from which [`NBBottomSheetController`](https://github.com/nicol3a/NBBottomSheet/blob/master/NBBottomSheet/NBBottomSheet/Sources/NBBottomSheetController.swift) should present:
+To display a view controller in a bottom sheet, add the following code where you want to display the bottom sheet, passing the view controller to present and the container view controller:

 ```swift
 let viewController = AlertViewController()